menu

 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Midtown South / City Center neighborhood has more single mother households than 98.6% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, the Midtown South / City Center neighborhood stands out for having an average per capita income lower than 98.5% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Midtown South / City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.5% of the neighborhoods in America.

 Occupations